 Shabbat Morning Services

-A typical Shabbat morning emphasizes Hebrew liturgy punctuated by interpretive readings, familiar melodies, a d’var Torah or discussion of the weekly Torah portion and a light kiddush following services.
+When we are able to gather in person, a typical Shabbat morning emphasizes Hebrew liturgy punctuated by interpretive readings, familiar melodies, a d’var Torah or discussion of the weekly Torah portion and a light kiddush following services.
 Services may be led by the rabbi or lay-led.
 Occasionally, we take the Shabbat morning experience outdoors, going on a Shabbat hike along one of the gorgeous trails in our area.
 On any given week, there are a variety of ways to participate in a Shabbat service.
 Some of these include accepting an aliyah, chanting Torah, giving a d’var Torah (teaching), offering a reading, leading part of the service, or sponsoring kiddush, which is a particularly great way to share Shabbat joy and fellowship with others in the community.
 Please contact the office if you wish to participate or provide wine, challah and refreshments for kiddush.

 At various times during the year, we enhance the spirit of Shabbat with celebrations or commemorations of lifecycle moments, community milestones or current events.
 As with any Shabbat service, these particular occasions are also public occasions that serve to remind us of the vital role we each play as participants in co-creating and sustaining Jewish community.
 To this end, we welcome and encourage you to contact us if you are thinking of marking a personal lifecycle event, interested in marking an meaningful historical moment, or interested in addressing a current topic of importance to our community.
 Here are some of the ways that celebrations and commemorations occur during Shabbat services: